ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 ## Series Event - nodeClick

 Fired when this series' node is clicked.
 Depending on the type of series, a node can mean a bar or a pie slice, or a marker, such as a line or an area series marker.

-A node is typically associated with a single element from the `chart.data` or `series.data` array, unless the node represents an aggregation of values, as is the case with histogram series bins.
+A node is typically associated with a single element from the `data` or `series[].data` array, unless the node represents an aggregation of values (e.g. histogram series bins).

-Each series fires its own version of the `nodeClick` event, as described below.
-But generally speaking every `nodeClick` event contains:
+Every `nodeClick` event contains:

 - the `series` the node belongs to
 - the piece of chart data or `datum`
 - the specific keys in that `datum` that were used to fetch the values represented by the clicked node

-Note that the `datum` object is untyped and can contain keys that are not plotted by the chart, and that you can access in the event listener when a node is clicked.

 ### Example: nodeClick Event